A new method toward the Landau-Ginzburg/Calabi-Yau correspondence via quasi-maps: Moduli of -stable quasi-maps

-We first prove that $\qmap^\delta$ is a \DM stack by using \cite[Corollary 2.2]{Edidin}: It suffices to write $\qmap^\delta$ as the quotient of a scheme by a reductive group and then show that the stabilizer groups are finite and reduced.
+We first prove that $\fQ^\delta_+$ is a \DM stack by using \cite[Corollary 2.2]{Edidin}: It suffices to write $\fQ_+^\delta$ as the quotient of a scheme by a reductive group and then show that the stabilizer groups are finite and reduced as a scheme.